When is Junkanoo?

 Junkanoo Boxing Day & New Year’s Day Street Parade

-Junkanoo has been recognised as having one of the most entertaining street parades in the world!
-Junkanoo Street Parade is traditionally held twice on both Boxing Day and New Year’s Day.
+Junkanoo has been recognized as having one of the most entertaining street parades in the world!
+Junkanoo has two street parades that are held on Boxing Day and New Year’s Day.
 The Parades are held in downtown Nassau on Bay and Shirley streets.

 Junkanoo Street Parades contain different groups in each of the parades so you won’t feel like you’re watching the same parade again.
 The Parades actually begin in the early hours of the morning before the sun comes up and it gets too hot, so from around 2am-10am.

-Junkanoo Parades are a visual delight full of colours and sound.
-Everywhere you look you will see bright colourful costumes.
-Rhythmic sounds fill the air made by the drums, cowbells or whistles that accompany an array brass instruments.
+Junkanoo Parades are a visual delight full of colors and sound.
+Everywhere you look you will see bright colorful costumes.
+Rhythmic sounds fill the air made by the drums, cowbells or whistles that accompany an array of brass instruments.